minhnhatle104/DA_Assignment/README.md

 ### Link Git project: https://github.com/minhnhatle104/DA_Assignment

+**NOTE: In case using git repo instead project folder which is in zip file, lnminh_daasignment will become DA_Assignment**

 **1. Run without container**

 - Open Docker Desktop, using cmd or any similar terminal, run those script: